ARDev097/LTIPP-Research-Bounty---Team-Lampros-Labs-DAO/README.md

   - Protocols that have not yet utilized the grants they have received 🕒

 ## Contact 📲
-For any queries regarding the datasets or further information, feel free to connect on Telegram @Chain_L.
+The current dataset contains limited columns than we have access to on Dune as these are the necessary data points for our analysis.
+For additional dataset around what we have, feel free to connect on Telegram @Chain_L for any queries.

 ## Usage 📚
 Researchers and analysts can use the provided datasets to: